dommirandaa/myportfolio/README.md

 # myportfolio

+My Portfolio highlights projects that provide insight into my experience with coding and analyzing business decisions based off my findings.

 Projects:

 >Maverik Project: Time Series Analysis showcases use of benchmarks of RMSE, Mean Absolute Error, and MAPE in XGB Modeling using Python